Ziss Modell: Contemporary offerings

 Though Ziss-Modell is more known for its classic line, like the French Minialuxe it also offered a few contemporary cars and trucks.
 From the outset, R. W. Modell made a Ford Transit van, contemporary German Hanomag stake and delivery trucks in both shorter wheelbase and longer articulated forms, a Volkswagen transporter flatbed, a tractor and a Mercedes-Benz 600 Pullman limousine.
 A simply cast Jeep was also available.

 Later Ziss offerings included an Opel Rekord II four door sedan from about 1972 with opening front doors, and a two-door Opel Commodore.
-An Opel Manta is mentioned by some, but the existence of this model has not been confirmed.
+An Opel Manta B was produced later, but in very small numbers.
 The rather arbitrary nature of the contemporary offerings makes one wonder if they were offered mainly because of promotional contracts with Opel or Mercedes-Benz.
 Why not other Porsches, Audis, Volkswagens, BMWs or Mercedes-Benzes?
 Because Schabak had Audi and Cursor had Volkswagen and other companies covered Mercedes-Benz?
 Ziss models also appear to have been for special purposes.